yeehaa123/elab/CHAT/lab.md

 practices.
 The lab also allows embedded researchers to work between theory and (artistic) practice, physical and digital research, science and art, universities and public or private partners.
-Furthermore, in the lab humanities’ scholars experiment with digital humanities and methods thereby improving awareness of computational instruments while also using the space to meet new partners for future research.
+Furthermore, in the lab scholars experiment with digital humanities and methods thereby improving awareness of computational instruments while also using the space to meet new partners for future research.